 Impact Of a Good ROI As a Long-Term Investment

 The best betters are not focused on the here and now.
+Professional bettors are focusing on long-term earnings by betting to win instead of betting to risk.
 If you were to think like this, the amount of money you are making might underwhelm you, and you would be more likely to break the discipline you are trying to build.
 For many businesses around the world, any return on investment is the initial aim, and once breaking even has been achieved, they then have a foundation to be built upon.
-Betting is no different and it’s impossible to achieve success without thinking about what you could make in the long run.
+Betting is no different and it's impossible to achieve success without thinking about what you could make in the long run.

 A 5-10% ROI is considered a good return and I'll explain why.
 If you were to see a return of 20%, the amount of money you would make will be astronomical as your small bankroll will build up in no time at all.
 You also need to bet using a small percentage of your bankroll using bankroll management otherwise you will eventually go broke.
 In summary, it's all about making small improvements to your betting strategies and practices and your ROI should improve steadily over time.